Last updated on August 18th, 2023 at 06:27 amJump to Recipe

-Mashed Potato Casserole is a super creamy and cheese side dish that is ready in less than one hour.
-Loaded with extra melty cheese, crispy bacon, and sour cream, this recipe will quickly become the highlight of any meal!
+Mashed Potato Casserole is a super creamy, fluffy, and cheese side dish that is ready in less than one hour.
+Loaded with extra melty cheese, crispy bacon, and sour cream, this recipe will quickly become the highlight of any meal or gathering!
 It is easily one of the best household favorites comfort food that goes well with just about anything!

 Making homemade casserole is one of my obsessions.
 They are flavorful, delicious, and the perfect side to any holiday meal.
 If you like spuds as much as I do, then, this will not disappoint!
 Here are some of my spud recipes that you may also like: Hash Browns, Grilled Potatoes, and Tater Tots!

-This Mashed Potato Casserole recipe will come in handy during the holiday season.
+This is a great holiday side dish and can easily be made ahead of time.
+This Loaded Mashed Potato Casserole recipe will come in handy during the holiday season.
 It is easy to prepare with easy-to-find ingredients.
-And the best part is that this dish alone can feed a huge crowd during the Thanksgiving or Christmas dinner.
+And the best part is that this dish alone can feed a huge crowd during Thanksgiving or Christmas dinner.

 This potato recipe is very similar to my loaded twice-baked potato one but in a casserole form.
 I am yet to meet a person who isn’t a fan of mashed potatoes.
-It goes well with meaty dishes, especially with beef and chicken recipes.
+It goes well with meaty dishes, especially with beef roast and oven baked chicken breasts.

 Also, I like mine creamy and smooth, and with a crunchy topping thanks to the bacon or bread crumbs.
 It is very versatile as well, so you can add pretty much anything to it.